12412CF1-8520-4B1A-A74B-137949F8AA6A_1_105_c.jpeg

 2CABB77B-17F0-4FE4-BD17-AC03BA1E84B0_1_105_c.jpeg

+I guess I started volunteering when I was about 13 with a miniature railway in Haywards Heath.
+I worked on some of the building projects and of course learnt to drive a steam engine - all be it a 5 inch guage one and a little about construction not least how to use a 1 RB and dig holes.
 College and running gigs - then a break as work and a family got in the way.
-Next volunteering on a heritage railway doing a myriad of things, firing a steam loco on a reguar basis, restoring locos, coaching stock and even Permanant Way also as a director organising events .
+Next volunteering on a heritage railway doing a myriad of things, firing a steam loco on a reguar basis, restoring locos, coaching stock, again building work helping construct the shop and museum building, roofing a signal box and one of tghe platfotms and even Permanant Way.
+I was a director organising events and fund raising.
 The highlight is probably when I had a chance to fire City of Truro .

 Once again life came along so a break, then a volunteer speaker for Water Aid and with the local community radio station which evolved into a part time role running two studios and teaching people how to make radio programmes.
 At around that time I was persuaded to become part of the organising committee of a local festival which meant erecting marquees, encouraging local performers to take part, doing the odd performance myself and anything else that needed doing.